 Students who successfully complete high school level mathematics courses prior to high school still need to earn 3 credits in mathematics, preferably in higher-level courses.

 To ensure college readiness, 4 credits of high school mathematics coursework (including Algebra I, Geometry, and Algebra II) is a minimum requirement for students seeking admission to University System of Maryland institutions.

 For a complete listing of high school course offerings, download the HCPSS Catalog of Approved High School Courses.

 The graphic below is designed to illustrate High School Course Pathways beginning with Algebra.

 Notes for High School Course Pathways:

-- Algebra I Seminar, Geometry Seminar, and Algebra II Seminar are elective credits to be taken together with Geometry.
+- Algebra I Seminar, Geometry Seminar, and Algebra II Seminar are elective credits to be taken together with their corresponding course.